detec/SF5Spring/README.md

 ## REST service ##

-This Openbox SF-5 settings editor implementation provides JAX-RS 2.0 API for getting entities from database with the help of Spring MVC 4.
+This Openbox SF-5 settings editor implementation provides RESTful API for getting entities from database with the help of Spring MVC 4.
 For most endpoints Jackson 2 is used, however, for SF-5 XML format, where exact XML structure is required, Spring's Jaxb2Marshaller is used.
 Output format is resolved by client's "Accept" HTTP header, "application/json" or "application/xml".
 Here is the list of supported endpoints, relative to application context path:

 - Satellites
 	- jaxrs/satellites/all GET							- get all satellites;